 Yet, in the midst of this uncertainty, I am now more certain than ever of at least one thing: America has become the new Japan, and has entered a long-term period of overall low interest rates.
 That’s especially significant for income-based investors, as I’ve explained in previous newsletters.
 On the one hand, it means we no longer have to worry about a headwind in the bond market since, generally speaking, when interest rates fall, bond values rise and vice-versa.
 On the other hand, a low interest rate environment also makes it more challenging for bond investors to get good yields.—which is why I believe actively-managed income-based strategies are so important right now.
-Active management is the key to helping meet that challenge on behalf of clients.
+Active management is the key to helping meet that challenge on behalf of financial clients.

 Bond Market ‘Softeners’